cj5/programming-challenges/README.md

   * ***Sourcetree***: Select "Branch" and name the branch: `{name}`/c`{number}`_`{project-name}`
   * ***Command line***: git checkout -b `{name}`/c`{number}`_`{project-name}`
 * Commit as much as you want to your branch
-* When you're done with your challenge, merge your branch back into master.
+* When you’re done with your challenge, merge your branch back into master.
 ---
 ## **Recommended IDEs**
 * Windows: